Fireplace Upgrade: Complete Guide to Painting the Inside

 As I got closer to the aged area, I converted more to dry brushing (removing most of the paint from your brush before applying to the brick).
 This worked to preserve the aged quality of the back and have them merge into one.

 This gives the illusion that it was a black interior with the smoke and ash over that.

-Getting closer to loving this fireplace wall.
-We are working towards a new mantel, surround and some bookshelves and storage.
 The fireplace opening is not centered and a few other obstacles are throwing us curve balls to get the look we want.
 It’s all a process, right?